buildwithobi/churn-prevention-system/Churn Prevention/Notebooks/README.md

 **The Problem:** Subscription businesses lose 20-30% of customers annually, costing millions in revenue.

-**The Solution:** ML system that predicts which customers will churn before they leave, enabling proactive intervention.
+**The Solution:** A Machine Learning (ML) system that predicts which customers will churn before they leave, enabling proactive intervention.

 **Impact:**
 - 87% prediction accuracy (AUC-ROC)